Patient Login Pay My Bill Careers Locations (225) 766-0050

 • Permanent Removal of an Ingrown Toenail - In the most severe cases of ingrown toenails or when the same ingrown nail continues to recur, a complete removal may be best.
 Rather than removing the entire nail, this is a permanent removal of the problematic portion of the nail.
 Using a local anesthetic, the physician numbs the area and removes a portion of the nail using special clippers.
 They will preserve as much of the healthy nail as possible.
 After the nail has been removed, a diluted chemical is then applied to the nail bed, cauterizing it and preventing future nail growth in that area.
 The result for 90 to 95 percent of patients is permanent freedom from ingrown nails and the complications they can cause.

 Dr. Zachary Rohr is a board-certified podiatrist who treats all manner of foot and ankle conditions, including ingrown toenails.
-Patients can see him at multiple Bone and Joint Clinic of Baton Rouge locations, including our newest office in Hammond.
+Patients can see him at multiple Bone and Joint Clinic of Baton Rouge locations.
 Click below to schedule an appointment.

 REQUEST AN APPOINTMENT